christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

 Interestingly, while there is positive activity that contributes to the prediction of the ToM task, only a few heads *really* matter.
 It seems many heads contribute—its possible that this distributed behavior is somehow important—but their activations appear quite weak.
-Head 3 at layer 0, head 4 at layer 22 and head 3 at layer 23 contribute positively on some range of significance, which kind of makes sense given the previously observed behavior on the attention in layer 22.
-On the flip side, head 7 at layer 18 and heads 5 and 4 at layers 23 and 25 respectively are negatively impacting the model greatly.
+Head 3 at layer 0, head 4 at layer 22 and head 3 at layer 23 contribute positively on some range of significance, which kind of makes sense given the previously observed behavior on the attention in layer 22 and good performance until layer 23.
+On the flip side, head 7 at layer 18 and heads 5 and 4 at layers 23 and 25 respectively are negatively impacting the model a lot.

 There are a couple of big meta-level takeaways here.
 First, even though our model has 7 attention heads in every layer, we can localize the behavior of the model to just a handful of key heads.
 This strongly supports the argument that attention heads are the right level of abstraction for understanding the model's behavior.